15th Sunday in Ordinary Time – Year C.

 Archbishop Daniel E. Pilarczyk, Fr.
 Fernando Armellini SCI, Peter Edmonds SJ, Richard Baawobr M.Afr, Joseph A. Slattery Ph.D, Adelmo Spagnolo MCCJ, Silvester O’Flynn OFM Cap, J.E.
 Spicer CSsR, John R. Donahue SJ and Alice Camille – Master’s degree in Divinity.

 Father, in today’s world, in the fragmented society in which we live, we are still suspicious about our differences.
-Help us to become together in power of Your love.
+Help us to come united in the power of Your love.
 Help us to discover what it really means to be human.
 Help us to develop our humanity in the image of Jesus to enable others to find You in our hearts.
-We pray Lord that the Gospel will liberate us so that we may have life in Jesus’ name.

 This we ask through our Lord Jesus Christ, Your Son, who lives and reigns with You and the Holy Spirit, One God, forever and ever.
 Amen.